 No Frills – Affordable – Well Built – Indoor Cycle

-What the Sunny is, is a no-frills indoor bike, and the reason we’re paying a lot less for it is because it doesn’t include a high-end monitor with features such as Bluetooth, HD screens, and a heart rate chest strap.
+The Sunny is a no-frills indoor bike, and the reason we’re paying a lot less for it is that it doesn’t include a high-end monitor with features such as Bluetooth, HD screens, and a heart rate chest strap.

 What we have with the Sunny is a well-built, chain-driven indoor cycle that should last years of use when maintained well.

 This bike will help you burn a ton of calories, strengthen and tone your upper and lower body muscles, all at a price most can afford.

 I’ve reviewed a lot of cardio gear from Sunny, and these guys are the kings of affordable cardio machines.

 They never fail to impress, and when the budgets tight and you want to reap the benefits of cardio workouts at home, Sunny Health and Fitness should be the first company you consider when looking for the right indoor bike for your home.